MARY WELCH, NAPA COUNTY “WOMAN OF THE YEAR”, FOUNDED CHILDREN’S COTTAGE CHILD CARE IN 1993

 When Mary Welch first opened Children’s Cottage in Napa in 1993, she and Ray had three small children of their own.
 Mary, who had experience in childcare, said she thought that opening her business was smart since their family needed it too.
 About a year later, Ray joined the Children’s Cottage team.
 The kids call him “Papa Ray.”
 The Children’s Cottage philosophy is a mix of Montessori, Reggio Emilia and Waldorf philosophies, Ray Welch said, noting that his wife had “stolen” what she thought were the best parts of each childcare program.
 “It’s really child-directed,” Welch said.

 But figuring out its place in Napa hasn’t always been easy for Children’s Cottage.
 It has changed locations several times and was even temporarily housed in Crosswalk Community Church for a time.
 Finding the right location and the right size buildings was one of the business’s early challenges, Welch said.
-“Now we’ve got our permanent home,” Welch said of the Alta Heights location the childcare company has been running out of for the past 17 years.
+“Now we’ve got our permanent home,” Welch said of the Alta Heights location the childcare company has been running out of for the past 2 decades.
 “It’s a great old church built in the 1950s – the building is kind of a sacred spot for children.”
-The building at 1078 East Ave. has been used for childcare in one form or another since 1976, he said.
+The building at 1078 East Avenue has been used for childcare in one form or another since 1976, he said.
 The property recently went under a small remodel when Welch installed safe, low-maintenance artificial grass in the playground area.
 He also built a shaded deck so that children can still play outside when it rains.
 “It makes the playground more kid friendly and usable all year-round,” Welch said.

 Mary doesn’t teach at the preschool anymore, but Ray still makes appearances.
 “I’m not in the day-to-day, but I have a lot of fun with the website and Facebook,” Ray Welch said.
 He also helps out with special events including the Halloween parade, the firetruck visit and Mother’s Day tea.
 “And, of course,” he said, “I get stuck with doing little repairs when something needs to be fixed.”
 As much as he enjoys it, though, someday Welch will get out of the business and let someone else takeover.
 Until then, though, Ray Welch said he’ll keep on doing his “hobby” of maintaining the website along with the occasional visit to the center.
 Those visits include dropping in on his own grandchildren, who just started attending Children’s Cottage.